You Earned a Ticket!

 How are charter schools created?

-Charter schools are created through an authorizing process that in California begins with a petition signed by parents and teachers.
+Charter schools are created through an authorizing process that, in California, begins with a petition signed by parents and teachers.
 In general, the number of signatures on the petition has to represent at least half of the intended school community.

 The process from filing a petition to opening a charter school is lengthy and detailed.
 Charter schools operate under a contract (a charter) that obligates them to provide specific services and to achieve specific results.

 States vary widely in their approach to authorizing and overseeing charter schools.
-In many states, an independent state agency plays a central role in authorization of charter schools.
+In many states, an independent state agency plays a central role in the authorization of charter schools.
 California has no such agency.
 In California, charter schools are authorized and overseen by their local school district (which competes with them for student enrollment) or by their county office of education.
 Until 2020, charter schools could also be authorized by the State Board of Education.
 In exceptional cases, a charter school still has the option to appeal to the State Board of Education if a district or county abuses its authority in denying authorization or renewal of a charter.

 Charter schools have independent governance